 This clinical trial will see if self-hypnosis or mindfulness meditation can help decrease fatigue severity in people with multiple sclerosis (MS).
 Such findings could help increase treatment options for people with MS.

-People with multiple sclerosis (MS) often have problems with fatigue.
-For some people, fatigue is their most debilitating symptom of MS. Yet, many of the available treatments provide inadequate relief for fatigue.
-Past research has found that training in self-hypnosis is linked to reduced fatigue for many people with MS. Other research showed mindfulness meditation can reduce fatigue in the general population.
+People with MS often have problems with fatigue that can interfere with other treatments.
+For some, fatigue is the most debilitating symptom of MS. Unfortunately, available treatments provide inadequate relief.
+Past research has found that training in self-hypnosis may reduce fatigue for people with MS. Other research showed mindfulness meditation can reduce fatigue in the general population.

 - Staff will randomly assign participants to either (1) mindfulness meditation, (2) self-hypnosis or (3) treatment as usual.

 - Participants will complete four short online surveys to assess feelings of fatigue, sleep quality, and pain intensity.

 - Participants randomized to (1) mindfulness mediation and (2) self-hypnosis will listen to self-directed audio recordings for four weeks and practice the skills taught for six months.